 - Student must be in "good standing"

-- Prerequisite course requirements will be provided by the appropriate academic advisor or coordinator
+- Prerequisite courses and specific GPA requirements may be required for some programs and will be provided by the appropriate academic advisor or coordinator

 Application Process and Deadlines

 Students must meet with their academic advisor or internship coordinator to verify the application criteria has been met for your course and PHIP.
 You may submit an application for placement once confirmed.

 *Please note, there is a separate application for BIO 390. https://students.asu.edu/prehealth/internships

 Applications will close at 4pm on deadline date listed.